commmrade/commmrade/README.md

 - I’m currently learning __C++__, __Rust__.
 - I’m looking to collaborate on anything!
 - How to reach me: __klewy__ on Discord
+- Currently living in the Russian Far East

 ---